abdifardin/abdifardin.github.io/about.md

 Our work at Box Development over the next three years revolved significantly around Odoo ERP solutions, a robust platform that our clients found invaluable.
 Our key goal was to create and maintain a set of efficient and practical tools that would address the unique business needs of each client.

-A significant achievement in this endeavor was the development of three custom products on Odoo 14 Community.
+A significant achievement in this endeavor was the development of four custom products on Odoo 14 Community.
 We deftly navigated through Odoo's inherently complex building, deployment, and updating processes, ultimately automating them for ease of use.

 Our product portfolio includes: